 Which brings us to Mr and Mrs B , out other neighbours to the right of our home (also late sixties/early seventies).
 To begin with, Mr B was one of the curious fellows who, at the merest sign of baldness, immediately shaves all his hair off, so that he resembles an extra from Max Mad: Fury Road.
-Throughout our residence in the area, these completely inconsiderate cockwombles kept a series of increasingly deranged dogs stationed on the premises, which would bark at the merest provocation e.g. a mouse moving a pebble three miles away or, perish the thought, a minor change in wind direction, which often drove these raucous animals into a unimaginable frenzy of repetitive barks, fearsome snarls and ominous growls.
-That’s the dogs, not Mr and Mrs B.
+Throughout our residence in the area, these completely inconsiderate cockwombles kept a series of increasingly deranged dogs stationed on the premises, which would bark at the merest provocation e.g. a mouse moving a pebble three miles away or, perish the thought, a minor change in wind direction, which often drove these raucous animals into a unimaginable frenzy of repetitive barks, fearsome snarls and ominous growls.￼

-In the first instance, I complained to the council, who suggested I approach Mr B in a polite, cordial manner and ask him, in the spirit of community, to please try to keep the noise down and control his dogs’ behaviour, which, despite initial reservations, I did.
+In the first instance, I complained to the council, who suggested I approach Mr B in a polite, cordial manner and ask him – in the spirit of community – to please try to lower the noise levels and curtail his dogs’ behaviour.
 To my surprise, Mr B appeared receptive and for a 24 hour period there wasn’t the slightest sound from his side of the fence.
-No dogs, no drills, no hammers, not a peep.
+No dogs, no drills, no hammers … not a peep.
 Absolute bliss.
 However, once the 24 hours had elapsed, all hell broke loose.